Niloofar-Sh/Niloofar-Sh/README.md

-## Hi there 👋
+## About Me:
 [![trophy](https://github-profile-trophy.vercel.app/?username=ryo-ma)](https://github.com/ryo-ma/github-profile-trophy)

 <!--
 **Niloofar-Sh/Niloofar-Sh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+I'm an experienced Algorithm Engineer with a strong background in machine learning, and data processing.
+I have developed and implemented web-based applications and ML solutions.
+Skilled in cross-functional collaboration, I'm constantly curious to learn new concepts.
+Skilled at converting complex data insights into practical recommendations and creating narratives that enhance understanding and engagement.

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning GenAI.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on AI/ML projects and data-driven algorithm developments.
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: https://www.linkedin.com/in/niloofar-shahidi-0b9b7155
-- 😄 Pronouns: ...
+- 😄 Pronouns: She/her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I keep inventing random food recipes and although I haven't received much encouragement I never give up :sweat_smile:
 -->